alexandre-assad/new-car/README.md

 The regression model is trained on a subset of the data (the training set), and its performance is evaluated on a different subset (the test set).
 The performance is measured using three metrics: mean squared error (MSE), root mean squared error (RMSE), and mean absolute error (MAE).

 The project includes both univariate linear regression (which uses a single feature to predict the selling price) and multivariate linear regression (which uses multiple features).

-## More Pretty Than Full!

-This project is a great introduction to linear regression and data analysis with Python.
-It's more about understanding the concepts and getting a feel for the data than about building a complex, full-featured application.
-So dive in, explore the data, and have fun learning about linear regression!